compthinking/compthinkblog/_posts/2022-02-26-why-build-a-metaverse.md

 ---
-title:	"Why Build a Meta-Verse?"
+title: Why Build a Meta-Verse?
 date: 2022-02-26
 excerpt: Some spontaneous thoughts on the multiverse of metaverses and whether it's all worth the effort.
 tags:
-- metaverse
+  - social-media/metaverse
   - internet
-- social-media
   - natural-language-processing
-- nlp
   - machine-learning
   - automated-translation
 toc: true
 classes: false
 ---